KSPSnark/IndicatorLights/README.md

 It's a small, light, radially attachable widget that you can put pretty much anywhere.
 You can toggle it on/off via its right-click menu, or via action groups.

+The light supports two modes, "continuous" (the default) and "blinking".
+You can customize the blink period, and toggle blink mode via action groups.

 It doesn't emit any actual "light" in the sense of "illuminate objects around it"; it just glows.
 So you can't light up a scene with it, but you *can* use lots of them, because they're computationally cheap.

 Both the "on" and the "off" colors are fully customizable in the editor.
 (The default is "bright green" for on, and "completely dark" for off.)

-If you have [DefaultActionGroups](/mod/24/DefaultActionGroups) installed, this part's "toggle light" action will automatically get added to the Light action group by default.
+If you have [DefaultActionGroups](https://spacedock.info/mod/24/DefaultActionGroups) installed, this part's "toggle light" action will automatically get added to the Light action group by default.

 ### Batteries